automated-bots/GitLab-Bot/README.md

 LBRY Bot is written in javascript (maybe TypeScript in the future) using [Node.js](https://nodejs.org/en/download/) with Express.

-LBRY Bot initually will use the [lbry-sdk](https://github.com/lbryio/lbry-sdk) in order to retrieve information from the LBRY (eg. blockchain status).
+LBRY Bot initually will use the [lbry-sdk](https://github.com/lbryio/lbry-sdk) (also known as `lbrynet`) in order to retrieve information from the LBRY (eg.  meta-data, resolve URLs and more).

-Later the [lbrycrd](https://github.com/lbryio/lbrycrd) raw API and the more efficient [Chainquery](https://github.com/lbryio/chainquery) will be used to retrieve  more information from the LBRY eco-system.
+The Bot also uses the [lbrycrd](https://github.com/lbryio/lbrycrd) API (for eg. blockchaininfo, network info, mining info).
+Last but not least, a more efficient [Chainquery](https://github.com/lbryio/chainquery) will be used to retrieve even more data like address, transactions, blocks, claims, channel info and more.

 ## Who?